 Say Hello to the Animals at Boo at the Zoo

 I’m always looking for an excuse to go see my animal friends at the Nashville Zoo.
 Boo at the Zoo is a Nashville tradition for kids and adults!
-From 5:00 p.m. – 9:00 p.m. on October 15-17, 19-24 and 26-30, go to the zoo for fall scenes, trick or treating (for the kiddos of course) and more!
-Recommend getting your tickets before hand!
+From 5:00 p.m. – 9:00 p.m. on October 14-30, go to the zoo for fall scenes, trick or treating (for the kiddos of course), and more!
+Recommend getting your tickets beforehand!

 Check out the Pumpkinfest in Downtown Franklin

-The 36th Annal Pumpkinfest is Williamson County AKA Downtown Franklin’s largest fall festival.
-This year it’s on Satuday, October 30, the event stretches from Main Street into Downtown Franklin.
-There’s live music, food, drinks, costume contests and fun for all ages!
+The 36th Annual Pumpkinfest is Williamson County AKA Downtown Franklin’s largest fall festival.
+This year it’s on Saturday, October 29, and the event stretches from Main Street into Downtown Franklin.
+There’s live music, food, drinks, costume contests, and fun for all ages!

 It’s October 8-10 at the Parthenon in Centennial Park.
 One of the coolest parks in Music City!

 Here you can shop at the farmer’s market, eat at restaurants inside the farmer’s market, and walk around the park.

 Check Out Some of My Other Nashville Posts!